-Board Member - Melissa G. Stirba
+Board Vice Chair - Melissa G. Stirba

 Melissa G. Stirba was born and raised in Utah.
 Melissa earned a B.A. in philosophy from Bates College, in Lewiston, Maine.
 Melissa graduated with honors from the University of Utah S.J.
 Quinney College of Law, in Salt Lake City, Utah.